-(a) Annual Compliance Determination.
-Manufacturer's deficit and credit account balances must be calculated annually using a manufacturer's end of year report and compliance shall be determined based on whether For each model year, compliance is achieved when the manufacturer's Class 7-8 tractor credits retired offset their Class 7-8 tractor deficits except as specified in 1963.3(c)(3) and when the manufacturer's total credits retired exceed offset their total deficits.
+- (a) Annual Compliance Determination.
+Manufacturer's deficit and credit account balances must be calculated annually using a manufacturer's end of year report and compliance shall be determined based on whether the manufacturer's credits exceed their deficits. - (b) Requirement to Make Up a Deficit.
+A manufacturer that retires fewer ZEV or NZEV credits than required to meet its credit obligation in a given model year must make up the deficit by submitting a commensurate number of ZEV credits to satisfy the deficiency by March 31 of the following model year.
+Deficits carried over to the following year cannot be made up with NZEV credits. - (c) Credit Retirement Order.
+Credit accounts are debited using the following conventions:

-- (b) Requirement to Make Up a Deficit.
-A manufacturer that retires fewer ZEV or NZEV credits than required to meet its credit obligation in a given model year must make up the deficit by the end of the next model year by submitting a commensurate number of ZEV credits to satisfy the deficiency by March 31 of the following model year.
-Deficits carried over to the following model year cannot be made up with NZEV credits. - (c) Credit Retirement Order.
-Credit accounts are debited using the following conventions, except as provided in section 1963.3(c)(3): - (1) First, credits must be retired by order of model year expiration, starting with the earliest expiring credit. - (1)(2) First Second, credits must be retired in the following order by credit type and weight class group: - (A) First, Class 7-8 tractor group NZEV credits to meet Class 7-8 tractor group deficits up to the cap specified in 1963.3(d); - (B) Second, Class 2b-3 group and Class 4-8 group NZEV credits to meet Class 2b-3 group and Class 4-8 group deficits up to the cap specified in 1963.3(d); - (C) LastThird, Class 7-8 tractor group NZEV credits to meet Class 2b-3 group and Class 4-8 group deficits-; - (D) Fourth, Class 7-8 tractor group ZEV credits to meet Class 7-8 tractor group deficits; - (E) Fifth, Class 2b-3 group and Class 4-8 group ZEV credits to meet Class 2b-3 and Class 4-8 group deficits; and - (F) Sixth, Class 7-8 tractor group ZEV credits to meet Class 2b-3 group and Class 4-8 group deficits. - (2) Second, credits must be retired by order of model year expiration, starting with the earliest expiring credit until deficits are met; and - (3) Third, NZEV credits must be retired first up to the cap described in 1963.3(d), then ZEV credits must be retired until deficits are met. - (3) Low Tractor Volume Flexibility.
-A manufacturer who generates 25 or fewer Class 7-8 tractor deficits in a model year and has tractor deficits remaining after retiring credits per the credit retirement order in sections 1963.3(c)(1) and 1963.3(c)(2) can use a maximum of 25 Class 2b-3 or Class 4-8 group ZEV credits, starting with the earliest expiring credits, to satisfy their Class 7-8 tractor group deficits.

-- (d) NZEV Credit Limit.
-A manufacturer may use Class 2b and above NZEV credits to satisfy, at maximum, 50 percent of the annual aggregate summed deficits for the Class 2b-3 group and the Class 4-8 group, and may use Class 7-8 tractor NZEV credits to satisfy, at maximum, 50 percent of the annual summed deficits for the Class 7-8 tractor group. - (e) Tractor Deficits Must Be Met With Tractor Credits.
-Annual deficits accrued in the Class 7-8 tractor group can only be met with Class 7-8 tractor credits, except as described in section 1963.3(c)(3).
+- (1) First, credits must be retired in following order by weight class group: - (A) First, Class 7-8 tractor group credits to meet Class 7-8 tractor group deficits: - (B) Second, Class 2b-3 group and Class 4-8 group credits to meet Class 2b-3 group and Class 4-8 group deficits; - (C) Last, Class 7-8 tractor group credits to meet Class 2b-3 group and Class 4-8 group deficits. - (2) Second, credits must be retired by order of model year expiration, starting with the earliest expiring credit until deficits are met; and - (3) Third, NZEV credits must be retired first up to the cap described in 1963.3(d), then ZEV credits must be retired until deficits are met. - (d) NZEV Credit Limit.
+A manufacturer may use Class 2b and above NZEV credits to satisfy, at maximum, 50 percent of the annual aggregate deficits for the Class 2b-3 group and the Class 4-8 group, and may use Class 7-8 tractor NZEV credits to satisfy, at maximum, 50 percent of the annual deficit for the Class 7-8 tractor group. - (e) Tractor Deficits Must Be Met With Tractor Credits.
+Annual deficits accrued in the Class 7-8 tractor group can only be met with Class 7-8 tractor credits.